DiliniRajapaksha/DeveloperJournal/_posts/2021-04-09-lesson-7-integration-testing-1.markdown

 <hr>

-Now that I have implemented a apart of the API across all 3 layers, it's time to write an integration test.
+Now that I have implemented a part of the API across all 3 layers, it's time to write an integration test.

 <div class="img-md">
   {% assign image = page.images[0] %}
     {% include image.html image=image %}
 </div>

-For the integration test I want to send a get request to the api and it should go through all three layers and come back with a response, and this response will be asserted according to the expectations of the api.
+For the integration test, I want to send a get request to the API and it should go through all three layers and come back with a response, and this response will be asserted according to the expectations of the API.

 ### Two approaches to Integration testing with Spring